hashicorp/terraform-provider-aws/website/docs/d/datapipeline_pipeline.html.markdown

 * `name` - Name of Pipeline.
 * `description` - Description of Pipeline.
-* `tags` - A map of tags to assign to the resource.
+* `tags` - A map of tags assigned to the resource.